CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP01_M02_Lab2_Manage_Customers_and_Activities.md

 	- **Address 1 State/ Province:** WA

-	- **Address 1 Postal Code:** 98101
+	- **Address 1 ZIP/Postal Code:** 98101

-1. On the Command bar, select the **Save and Close** button to save and exit the account record.
+1. On the Command bar, select the **Save & Close** button to save and exit the account record.

    ![](./media/pp16.png)

-1. On the Command bar, from the list of accounts, select the **New** button again.
+1. On the Command bar, from the list of accounts, select the **+ New** button again.

    ![](./media/pp17.png)